 Select the partner domain (AUTH / DEVICE / FTM) in the Upload section.
 Partner Domain typically refers to the specific functional area for which the Root or Intermediate CA certificate is being uploaded.

-Note:

-Select Partner domain as AUTH if Root or Intermediate CA certificate is being uploaded for Authentication Partner.
+AUTH: Select Partner domain as AUTH if Root or Intermediate CA certificate is being uploaded for Authentication Partner.

-Select Partner domain as DEVICE if Root or Intermediate CA certificate is being uploaded for Device Provider.
+DEVICE: Select Partner domain as DEVICE if Root or Intermediate CA certificate is being uploaded for Device Provider.

-Select Partner domain as FTM if Root or Intermediate CA certificate is being uploaded for FTM Chip Provider.
+FTM: Select Partner domain as FTM if Root or Intermediate CA certificate is being uploaded for FTM Chip Provider.